Christianity in Haiti: First broadcast of church radio in Haiti

-Protestant was the first church allowing broadcast programs in 1950, for up to three hours from Monday to Saturday.
+Protestantism was the first denomination allowing broadcast programs in 1950, for up to three hours from Monday to Saturday.
 The first broadcast was done in the backroom of a church.
 The two programs were Radio 4VEH and Radio Lumiere.
 The first test transmission was given in Haiti.
 The transmission emitted a message stating "4VEH, you are coming in clear and strong".
 It was the first transmission for the radio 4VEH.
 Later, the Christian radio station became known worldwide to people, and then the first transmission in Spanish from this station was announced in the year of 1952.
 Following that, they started doing the broadcasts in other different languages such as French, English etc. In 1978, a Catholic station, Radio Soleil, began functioning.
 Today there are music and programmes in French and English for 17 hours a day.

+Catholic Church in Haiti

+According to the 2017 Haitian Government Survey (2017), Catholics made up 52% of the population.
+Independent figures in 2020 put this at 65.9%.

+In 2020, there were over 1,200 and almost 2,000 nuns serving 554 parishes in the country.

 Protestantism in Haiti

 Protestants in Haiti are a significant minority of the population.
 The 2015 CIA Factbook reports that around 16% of the population is Protestant (Baptist 10%, Pentecostal 4%, Adventist 1%, other 1%).
-Other sources put the Protestant population higher than this, suggesting that it may form one-third of the population in 2001.
-Protestant churches have experienced significant growth in recent decades.
+A Haitian Government survey in 2017 noted that 52% of the population are Protestant.
+Figures from 2020 suggest that this is now at 19%.

 Protestant churches of significant size include the Assemblées de Dieu, the Convention Baptiste d'Haïti, the Seventh-day Adventists, the Church of God (Cleveland), the Church of the Nazarene and the Mission Evangelique Baptiste du Sud-Haiti.

 Whereas a very small amount of Catholic Haitians combine their faith with aspects of Vodou, this practice is much more rare among Haitian Protestants, whose churches tend to strongly denounce Vodou as diabolical.

+Orthodoxy in Haiti

+Since the 1990's there has been an Orthodox mission in Haiti.
+It was originally founded by Fr.
+Gregory Williams of the Russian Orthodox Church Outside of Russia but has been since been under the administration of the Greek Orthodox Archdiocese of America.
+As of 2023, it operates three parishes and three schools with about 800 students enrolled.